Skip to Content

 Part of the Chumphon Archipelago, Koh Samui is the second largest island in Thailand, other than being one of the most famous ones.
 It has a total area of 228km squared and is a melting pot of local cultures and practices.

-Deciding what to do in Koh Samui can be difficult cause the island offers a lot, but if you are wondering how many days in Koh Samui, know that the best sights can be condensed into a four-day trip.
+Deciding what to do in Koh Samui can be difficult because the island offers a lot, but if you are wondering how many days in Koh Samui, know that the best sights can be condensed into a four-day trip.

 How to get to Koh Samui

 Flying to Koh Samui is definitely the quickest way and recommended if you have limited time, but it’s also more expensive than the other options.
-In this case you can also pre-book a private transfer to your hotel for your group here.

-I went for this option and bought a combined ticket with Nok Air which included the plane, bus, and ferry, so it was all very straightforward and still quite cheaper than flying to Koh Samui.
+The bus from the Surat Thani airport to the ferry terminal, and the ferry ride to Koh Samui add around 3-4 hours to the journey.
+I went for this option and bought a combined ticket with Nok Air which included the plane, bus, and ferry, so it was all very straightforward.

 Where to stay in Koh Samui